 There are multiple trails descending from the top of Xerovouni and it was quite confusing to find the right one.
 The trail to Koromilia continued to be marked by orange paint and got much clearer once it dived into a forest.
-The scenery changed completely at this side of the mountain and soon enough we walked through a thick, fir forrest with streams running across the path and mushroom peaking from the moss-covered soil.
+The scenery changed completely at this side of the mountain and soon enough we walked through a thick, fir forest with streams running across the path and mushrooms peaking from the moss-covered soil.

 At Koromilia Spring we joined a forest road and turned right towards Mesiano Nero.
 There is a marked trail running along the side of the road crossing it multiple times.

 We decided to stick with the road, though, in order to relieve our tired legs and to enjoy the lovely surroundings.
 This section of the trail is quite popular thanks to its close proximity to Flambouri Refuge and the asphalt road and we met many hikers along the way.